markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 >
 > Test it for yourself sometime and set up an `<a>` that takes you to the path of a style sheet, when you click on it, you'll just be given the contents of the CSS file you pointed it to.

-Before we add our style sheet's `<link>` tag in, we'll go ahead and fill out the rest of our content.
-First we'll go and take care of the content that goes inside of our `<section class="hero">`.
-As you can see, we've removed the sign up form from that we used in `index.html`.
+Before we add our style sheet's `<link>` tag, we'll go ahead and fill out the rest of our content.
+First let's take care of the content inside our `<section class="hero">`.
+As you can see, we've removed the sign up form.
 We are going to repurpose this area to hold the title of the page by editing the `<section>` to look like this:

 ```html
 <section class="hero">